UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit-guided.md

 6. **Would you like more options?
 If no, we will package the mailbag. (yes, y, no, n):**

     Enter yes to answer questions 7-12.
-No will skip these options.
+No will skip these options and proceed to step 8.

 7. **Would you like to include companion files (such as metadata files) that are present in the provided directory?**